 Once you’ve written a great intro, spend the next paragraph giving more information about yourself.
 What is it about working as a financial analyst that motivates you?
 What skills do you bring to the table that are relevant to the position for which you are applying?

 Here’s an example:

 “As a student at Brigham Young University, I majored in both Finance and Information Science.
 My goal was to pursue my interests in both finance and technology.
 In my work as a financial analyst, I have been able to do just that.
-My experience and education in finance has allowed me to conduct revealing financial audits, and provide sound advice to both individuals and businesses.
+My experience and education in finance have allowed me to conduct revealing financial audits and provide sound advice to both individuals and businesses.
 My technical background has given me access to and understanding of a variety of financial tools and data modeling software.”

 Talk About Corporate Culture and Values

 Today, hiring managers place a big emphasis on the “cultural fit”.
 This is because people hired are more likely to be successful, dedicated employees if they fit into the company culture.
 In addition to this, having shared values with your coworkers is also important to “blend in” and show yourself as a good team player.